A gestalt of the essential human qualities which, when well cultivated, creates happiness and peace.

 Creative music can cultivate your inner voice, stimulate your creative spirit, bring you happiness and peace.
 All by cultivating your humanality.

 Bill’s worked for that happiness all his life; that’s what fuels his music and unique teaching approach.
-Seeing humanality as a missing piece today, he’s recording and teaching to share his experience.
+Seeing humanality as a missing piece today, he’s recording to share his experience.

 By providing the tools to reach a person’s underlying spirit, or essence, Bill Rossi’s approach enables teachers to bring forth aspects of students’ being that truly humanize them.
 Wander de C. Braga, MD, Child and Adolescent Psychiatrist.